uranium238/WhatTo/subdomains.md

 In the above picture, we see three section: `Sublist3r`, `Vulnerable`, `Bruteforced`.
 Each of these show subdomains that are good for us to know.
 The `vulnerable` section is an interesting one because it lists out three subdomains.

-Let us start with the highlighted `tutorials3.securify.network` which DNS information is below:
+Let us start with the highlighted `tutorials3.securify.network`.
+Its DNS information is below:

 ![DNS Analysis](http://i.imgur.com/qj6DTR2.png "DNS Analysis")